 From the professional athlete chasing the greatest possible gains to those seeking to age with vitality and strength, each health journey is unique.
 However, we all have one thing in common: the ability to reach our highest goals with the right fuel.
 Whether we’re striving to set a new PR or simply feel stronger and more confident, CarnoSyn® beta-alanine was made to help us achieve peak levels of performance and wellness.

 As the go-to ingredient for sports nutrition formulations, CarnoSyn® helps build better muscle, faster.
 Athletes rely on the instant release formula to enhance their peak performance with sharpened focus, extended endurance, reduced fatigue, and increased muscle strength.
-CarnoSyn® beta-alanine has been shown by more than 55 scientific studies to increase muscle carnosine, and improve performance when athletes dose with at least 3.2-6.4 grams of CarnoSyn® per day over a 28-day period.
+Over 55 clinical studies support the athletic performance benefits of CarnoSyn® beta-alanine.
+CarnoSyn® was proven to increase muscle carnosine and increase performance when athletes dose with at least 3.2-6.4 grams of CarnoSyn® per day over a 28-day period.